OSHA 10 Module 1 Answers: A full breakdown to Workplace Safety

 -

-Employee Rights and Responsibilities: Understanding your rights as an employee is paramount.
+Employee Rights and Responsibilities: Understanding your rights as an employee is critical.
 This section outlines what employees are legally entitled to regarding a safe working environment, including the right to refuse unsafe work and the right to report hazards without fear of retaliation.
 It also covers employee responsibilities, such as following safety rules and reporting hazards.

 -